-For the year ended December 31, 2019
+For the year ended December 31, 2020

-The Audit and Risk Oversight Committee, was constituted by the Board of Directors (the "Board") to, among others, enhance its oversight capability over the Company's financial reporting, internal control system, internal and external audit processes, and compliance with applicable laws and regulations.
-The Committee specifically performed the following in 2019:
+The Audit and Risk Oversight Committee (the "Committee"), was constituted by the Board of Directors (the "Board"), to among others, enhance its oversight capability over the Company's financial reporting, internal control system, internal and external audit processes, and compliance with applicable laws and regulations.
+The Committee specifically performed the following in 2020:

 - Recommended to the Board and endorsed for approval by the stockholders, the appointment of R.G.
-Manabat & Co. ("KPMG"), as the Company's independent External Auditor for the fiscal year 2019; - Reviewed and approved the terms of engagement of KPMG for audit-related services provided or to be provided and the fees for such services; - Reviewed and approved KPMG's Audit Plan for 2019; - Reviewed, discussed and recommended for approval of the Board the Company's Separate and Consolidated Financial Statements for 2018, as well as the Company's SEC Form 17-Q or Quarterly Financial Statements for 2019 and such other reports required to be submitted to regulatory agencies in connection with such financial statements, to ensure that the information contained in such statements and reports presented a true and balanced assessment of the Company's financial position and condition and that such statements and reports complied with the regulatory requirements of the Securities and Exchange Commission (the "SEC") and applicable laws, rules, regulations and issuances of regulatory bodies; - Reviewed and approved the Company's Internal Audit and Outsourcing Plan for 2019; - Reviewed, discussed and recommended for approval of the Board the Material Related Party Transactions Policy of the Company as proposed by Management; - Reviewed, discussed and recommended for approval of the Board the delegation of authority to appoint an External Independent Party to evaluate the fairness of the terms of the Material Related Party Transactions of the Company; - Reviewed, discussed and recommended for approval of the Board the Material Related Party Transactions of the Company in 2019; - As and when necessary, performed functions pertaining not only to audit, but also to risk oversight and related party transactions; - Reviewed the adequacy, effectiveness and sufficiency of the Company's financial and internal controls and risk management systems, and ensured that, where applicable, necessary measures were taken to address any concern or issue arising therefrom; and - Accomplished the Committee's Internal Self-Assessment Form for the purpose of evaluating its performance for 2019. - Attended a Seminar on Corporate Governance in compliance with the SEC Memorandum Circular No. 2, Series of 2013.
+Manabat & Co. ("KPMG"), as the Company's independent External Auditor for the fiscal year 2020; - Reviewed and approved the terms of engagement of KPMG for audit-related services provided or to be provided and the fees for such services; - Reviewed and approved KPMG's Audit Plan for 2020; - Reviewed, discussed and recommended for approval of the Board the Company's Separate and Consolidated Financial Statements for 2019, as well as the Company's SEC Form 17-Q or Quarterly Financial Statements for 2020 and such other reports required to be submitted to regulatory agencies in connection with such financial statements, to ensure that the information contained in such statements and reports presented a true and balanced assessment of the Company's financial position and condition and that such statements and reports complied with the regulatory requirements of the Securities and Exchange Commission (the "SEC") and applicable laws, rules, regulations and issuances of regulatory bodies; - Reviewed and approved the Company's Internal Audit and Outsourcing Plan for 2020; - Reviewed, discussed and recommend for approval of the Board the Material Related Party Transactions of the Company in 2020; - As and when necessary, performed functions pertaining not only to audit, but also to risk oversight and related party transactions; - Reviewed the adequacy, effectiveness and sufficiency of the Company's financial and internal controls and risk management systems, and ensured that, where applicable, necessary measures were taken to address any concern or issue arising therefrom; and - Accomplished the Committee's Internal Self-Assessment Form for the purpose of evaluating its performance for 2020. - Attended a Seminar on Corporate Governance in compliance with the SEC Memorandum Circular No. 2, Series of 2013.

-The Committee exerted best efforts in fulfilling its responsibilities as set forth in its Charter and the Company's Manual on Corporate Governance, and substantially met its mandate in 2019.
+The Committee exerted best efforts in fulfilling its responsibilities as set forth in its Charter and the Company's Manual on Corporate Governance, and substantially met its mandate in 2020.